I’m carving my own path

 She’s also taking advantage of other opportunities that can help her prepare for the future.

-She recently completed an NSERC summer research term where she worked in Prof. John Sorensen’s organic chemistry lab.
+During the summer between her second and third years of her Science degree, she completed an NSERC summer research term where she worked in Prof. John Sorensen’s organic chemistry lab.
 This gave her the chance to hone the skills she learned during her studies.
 “As a student, you’re off for four months in the summer and when you come back, you forget a lot of what you learned.
 Working in the lab helps keep those skills and techniques fresh.”

 She also takes advantage of the U of M’s academic supports.
 “During exams I lived at the Chemistry Help Centre; and I’m not an English major, so when I have a paper, I go to the writing tutors,” she says.
-“You have the ideas but might not know how to word them.
+“You have the ideas but might not know how to express them.
 They help you piece it together.”

 While Bray knows the value of reaching out for help for her own studies, she also gives back as a tutor through the UM Volunteer Program.
 “Not only are you helping someone else, but if you can teach something, you know that subject,” she says.
 “I love figuring out ways to teach those things that I struggled with and seeing those light bulb moments.”